Guide To Avoiding Problems With Rats

 Roof rats target roof vents, soffits, rooflines, the seals around roof penetrations, and more.

-At Smith's, our highly trained wildlife control professionals use a three-step rodent control process to monitor and manage rats around homes and businesses in the San Francisco Bay area.
+At Smith's, our highly trained wildlife control professionals use a three-step rodent control process to monitor, manage, and get rid of rats around homes and businesses in the San Francisco Bay area.
 This process includes a phone consultation or onsite inspection, the development of a management plan and the systematic implementation of the selected rodent control treatment selected.
 If you want professional service with professional results, trust the experienced trappers at Smith's Pest Management.

 Author Bio: Zach Smith